Whistleblowing policy (confidential reporting)

 The address for correspondence is Nottinghamshire County Council, County Hall, West Bridgford, Nottingham, NG2 7QP.

 If, exceptionally, the concern is about the Chief Executive of the Council your concern should be raised with the Leader of the Council who will decide how the investigation will proceed.
 This may include external investigation.

 If you are unsure who to contact you may call the independent charity Public Concern at Work on 0207 404 6609 for advice.

 You may raise your concern by telephone, in person or in writing.
 The earlier you express your concern, the easier it is to take action.
 You will need to provide the following information:

 - the nature of your concern and why you believe it to be true

-Although you are not expected to prove beyond doubt the truth of your suspicion, you will need to demonstrate to the person contacted that you are acting in good faith and there are reasonable grounds for your concern.
+Although you are not expected to prove beyond doubt the truth of your suspicion, you will need to demonstrate to the person contacted that you have a genuine concern relating to suspected wrongdoing or malpractice within the Council and there are reasonable grounds for your concern.

 You may wish to consider discussing your concern with a colleague first and you may find it easier to raise the matter if there are two (or more) of you who have had the same experience or concerns.